Antonio Guzmán Blanco: 1878-1884: Second term as president

+The Venezuelan bolívar was made the national currency in 1879.

+In 1880, Guzmán Blanco suppressed a military coup attempt by General José Pío Rebolledo.

 Free and compulsory education for ages 7 to 14 was established by decree on 27 June 1880, under President Guzmán, and was followed by the creation of the Ministry of Public Instruction in 1881, also under Guzmán Blanco.
 In 15 years from 1870, the number of primary schools quadrupled to nearly 2000 and the enrolment of children expanded ten-fold, to nearly 100,000.
 Falcón Zulia was a state of Venezuela created by initiative of Guzmán in 1881.

 He established the Order of the Liberator on 14 September 1880, which was the highest distinction of Venezuela and was appointed for services to the country, outstanding merit and benefits made to the community.
 "Gloria al Bravo Pueblo" (Glory to the Brave People) was adopted as Venezuela's national anthem by Guzmán on 25 May 1881.

 In the elections of 1883 General Joaquín Crespo, one of his friends, was declared president, and Guzmán became ambassador to France, living with great ostentation in Paris.